carloslabra/pa-documentation/manual/post/post_processing_control.md

 # Processing control

-The process control is defined by 3 main commands to execute (), show info () and cancel () the execution of P4.
+The process control is defined by 3 main commands to execute (), show info () and cancel () the execution of Particle-Analytics.

 * **Start Process.** Initiate the processing of the simulation results.
 Check the setting and launch the process.